Austin Peay State University Board approves Maynard Athletics Naming - Clarksville Online

 - Nominators may include additional supporting documentation (ORB/SRB, military awards DD-214, additional letters of recommendation, etc.) to bolster their nominations, but that additional documentation is not required.

 To submit a nomination, visit www.alumni.apsu.edu/militaryhalloffame.
-For information or questions, email Tonya Leszczak at leszczakto@apsu.edu
+For information or questions, email Tonya Leszczak at

 New Student Trustee